Olecko: Sights

 Plac Wolności (Freedom Square) is one of the largest market squares in Poland.
 The Our Lady Queen of Poland church is situated on a tree-covered hill in its northern part.
 Another notable sight is the Oleckie Wielkie Lake with a promenade, a municipal beach and preserved historic pier.

 Transport

 The Olecko train station in the western part of town is a regional railway junction: there were main lines to Gołdap, Ełk and Suwałki.
 The local railway connections to Mieruniszki, Kruklanki and Sulejki are out of service or dismantled.
 Currently, only bus service runs from the train station.

 Culture

 The main cultural institution of Olecko is the "Mazury Garbate" Regional Cultural Center with its cinema, theater, etc. Miejsko-Powiatowa Biblioteka Publiczna is the main public library of the town.

 Olecko hosts the annual festivals Przystanek Olecko, which includes mostly rock acts, and Mazurskie Spotkania z Folklorem ("Masurian Meetings with Folklore"), dedicated to folk music with performers from Poland and various other countries.

 The Olecko Milk and Honey Festival, an annual fair dedicated to milk and honey products, is held in August, in reference to local traditions of milk, dairy and honey production.
+The honey of Olecko land, which comes in several varieties, i.e. multi-flower honey, linden honey, rapeseed honey, forest honey, buckwheat honey, and honeydew honey, is an officially protected traditional food of the Olecko County, as designated by the Ministry of Agriculture and Rural Development of Poland.